 - Pharmaceuticals depend on various types of sieves for product purity and hygiene.

 SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, industrial sieve shakers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
 SaniClean Strainers are easy to clean and ruggedly built to withstand the most demanding production cycles.
-Contact them today for your next filtration project.
+Contact them today to find out more or for any help on your next filtration project.